What is Jolly Phonics?

 When students start reading words, they also need to start identifying the phonic components that make the word sound the way it does.
 By teaching blending and segmenting at the same time children become familiar with assembling and breaking down the sounds within words.Listening for the sounds in words gives student the best start for improving spelling.

-they can hear a given sound in words.
+It is essential that student can hear the individual sounds in words, especially for writing.
+Initially, the student are asked to listen carefully and say if they can hear a given sound in words.
 Start with words that have three sounds in them, for example, “Is there a ‘s’ in ‘sun’ … ‘mouse’ … ‘dog’?”; “If there is a ‘s’ where does it come – the beginning, middle or end?”.
 Then the students are encouraged to say the sounds they hear.
 Practice by saying a word like ‘hat’.
 The student should respond by saying ‘h-a-t’.
 As they say each sound they hold up a finger … ‘h-a-t’ three fingers, three sounds; ‘sh-i-p’ three fingers, three sounds, etc. Progress to more complicated words such as those with initial and final consonant blends.

 5-Tricky Words